 But we cannot be hidden and forced “away.”
 We are here and we will continue to exist in public space.
 And just as we must continue to exist, we will continue to join together and fight for our rights to exist…!

 The day after HB 1191 was voted down we got right back to work speaking out, documenting, gathering input, and organizing for our rights.
 After the massive increase in police harassment and sweeps in Denver since March of 2016, our work and resolve have gotten that much stronger to bring the Right to Rest Act to Colorado.
-Together with Representatives Salazar and Melton, we are reaped up and ready to bring the Right to Rest Act back to the capitol again in 2017… May this be the year where our basic rights to survive our respected in the law… We will continue to stand strong and press on until our rights are respected.
+In 2017 we had a powerful 11 hour hearing with over 60 testimonies in support of the Right to Rest.
+And yet again hate of homeless people and drive for profit interests won.

 Watch Live Stream by Unicorn Riot of most of the 2017 hearing here https://livestream.com/unicornriot/events/7291299